tannhorn/ele-cost/README.md

 ### Applet

-You can run the applet locally or as it is deployed on the cloud.
+You can run the applet locally or deployed on the cloud.

 - To run it locally:
  ```bash